DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/bens-favourite-things-about-teaching.md

 ---
-title: Ben's favourite thing about teaching title paragraph: Ben is a science and maths teacher from Dartford.
+title: Ben's favourite things about teaching title paragraph: Ben is a science and maths teacher from Dartford.
 description: |-
   Hear from Ben about his favourite things about teaching.